 While home insurance medical payments and health insurance both offer coverage for medical expenses, they do so in different ways.
 Health insurance policies are designed to cover you and your family in the event of medical issues, including injuries or accidents that occur in your home.
 If you are injured in your home (or anywhere else) and seek medical attention, your physician will submit insurance claims on your behalf.
 You would pay any applicable deductibles, coinsurance, and copayments before your insurance company covers the remaining eligible balance.

-Home insurance medical payments, meanwhile, covers other people injured in your home.
+Home insurance medical payments, meanwhile, cover other people injured in your home.
 As a result, injuries sustained by you and your family in your own home are covered under health insurance, not MedPay.
 However, MedPay coverage does not come with deductibles, coinsurance, and copayments.

 Home Insurance Medical Payments Insurance vs. Personal Liability Insurance